Bank and Monument stations: Station upgrade and expansion

 Owing to the severe curvature of the Central line platforms, there is a substantial gap between the train and the platform.
-Because of this, no step-free access was currently proposed for the Central line, as the cost would be prohibitive and it would be difficult for passengers to use.
+Because of this, no step-free access was included in the upgrade plan, as the cost would be prohibitive and the solution would be difficult for passengers to use.

 TfL described the construction of the project as "intricate and complicated", with over 30 listed buildings in the historic City of London located above the tunnels.
 The new southbound Northern line tunnel was dug from a worksite on King William Street, using the underground spaces left over from the closed King William Street tube station.
 Former running tunnels have previously been used as circulation space at Angel and London Bridge stations.

 As part of the development of the scheme, TfL worked with potential bidders to improve the design of the station from TfL's original design.
 The design proposed in the winning bid by Dragados was 9.7% cheaper than the original design (saving TfL £60 million), took ten months less time to construct than the original design (the proposed closure of the Northern line was also five weeks shorter), and the layout of the station was more efficient.
 This improved the benefit–cost ratio by 45%, from 2.4:1 to 3.5:1.